pandalearnstocode/Notes/engine of an analytical product.md

 * Document code with comment and docstring (sphix)
 * There should a validation arugments in this section (mypy)
 * Error handelling (base python)
-* Structured logs (structured logs, coloredlogs, eliot tree)
+* Structured logs (structured logs, coloredlogs, eliot tree, tidylog)
 * Reproducible eviourment (pip, conda)

 ### Testing